oats-center/pod/build-guide.md

 **TODO: Landon add steps to create and connect with Thingsboards**

-With the device added into Chirpstack, use the battery to turn on the device as described in the device manual.
+With the device added into Chirpstack, use the provided magnet to turn on the device as described in the device manual.
 After a few moments, the "Last seen" column should show a time or `a few seconds ago` that indicates the devices connected.

 You can configure the sensor for a different sample rate by sending it a LoRaWAN downlink.